415 lines

 <h4><a class="header" href="#using-the-returned-iterator-directly" id="using-the-returned-iterator-directly">Using the Returned Iterator Directly</a></h4>

-<p>Open your I/O projects <em>src/main.rs</em> file, which should look like this:</p>
+<p>Open your I/O project’s <em>src/main.rs</em> file, which should look like this:</p>

 <p><span class="filename">Filename: src/main.rs</span></p>